FionaBronwen/Flicks/README.md

 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [x] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

 - [ ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+Please list two areas of the asignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.
 2.